ryndmrk/ryndmrk.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: RDMarek_CV_2024.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Please see below for my CV.
+Feel free to download this as a PDF using the button above.
 toc:
   sidebar: left
 ---